 I have been a Car Geek since pretty much day one.
 My first Matchbox car was a green Ferrari 250GT Lusso.
 I grew up watching the Dukes of Hazzard and Smokey and the Bandit and have worshiped at the altar of Charger and Trans Am since.
 I build Lego cars with crumple zones so when you bump them into something they deform instead of explode.
 I don’t care if Rendezvous was filmed using a Mercedes-Benz; in my fantasy world the Ferrari sounds are made by Enzo’s own.
 I named my son after a German coachbuilder long associated with BMW.
 I am somewhat afflicted.

-When I was a kid our family had a 1972 Datsun 510 wagon, a 1968 Fiat 850 Spider and a 1964 VW Karmann Ghia convertible; later we had a 1980 VW Rabbit convertible, a 1997 BMW Z3 and a 1995 Infiniti Q45a.
-My current stable includes two old BMW sedans, because sedans are damn cool.
+When I was a kid our family had a 1972 Datsun 510 wagon, a 1968 Fiat 850 Spider, and a 1964 VW Karmann Ghia convertible.
+My first car was a 1980 VW Rabbit convertible.
+Later came a 1967.5 Datsun Roadster, a 1997 BMW Z3, and a 1995 Infiniti Q45a.
+My current stable includes one old and one older BMW.

 I have wrenched on British and German cars professionally when not making computers do smart, pretty things.
-My current day job is in advertising and I dabble as a freelance writer, editor and photographer.
+My current day job is in advertising and I dabble as a freelance writer, editor, and photographer.
 We established this blog as an outlet for writing about cars we like.
 That’s really it.

 ~ Jonathan